Mercedes Otero: Political career: 1992–2001

 Otero was elected to the Senate of Puerto Rico in the 1992 general election as a Senator At-large.
 Otero was reelected at the 1996 general election.
 Fellow senator Eduardo Bhatia described Otero as her "comrade in arms, mentor, and teacher."

 Return to private life and death: 2001–2012

 After retiring from the Senate, Otero returned to her private life.
-In 2002, she suffered a stroke and a myocardial infarction, but recovered.
+In 2002, she suffered a stroke and a myocardial infarction but recovered.

 In March 2012, Otero was honored by the Puerto Rico House of Representatives, along with other female legislators, for her public service.
 Several months later, she was hospitalized with a swelling in the stomach.
-It was later revealed that her appendix had broken without noticing, causing the swelling.
-Otero died on June 20, 2012, at the Hospital del Maestro in Hato Rey a sector of San Juan.
+It was later revealed that her appendix had broken without her noticing, causing the swelling.
+Otero died on June 20, 2012, at the Hospital del Maestro in Hato Rey, a sector of San Juan.

 Otero's remains were exposed at Ehret Funeral Home in Río Piedras and cremated the next day after a religious service.
 Governor Luis Fortuño declared three days of mourning.